- NAME: Shirley Temple

-In 1988 Temple Black became the only person thus far to achieve the rank of honorary Foreign Service officer of the United States.
-From 1989 to 1992 she served yet another public service role, as ambassador to Czechoslovakia.
+In 1988, Temple became the only person to date to achieve the rank of honorary U.S. Foreign Service officer.
+From 1989 to '92, she entered into yet another public service role, this time as ambassador to Czechoslovakia.

-In December of 1998, Shirley Temple Black's lifetime accomplishments were celebrated in the Kennedy Center Honors at Washington, D.C.'s Kennedy Center for the Performing Arts.
-In 2005 she received a Lifetime Achievement Award from the Screen Actors Guild.
+In December 1998, Temple's lifetime accomplishments were celebrated at the Kennedy Center Honors, held at the Kennedy Center for the Performing Arts in Washington, D.C.
+In 2005, she received a Lifetime Achievement Award from the Screen Actors Guild.

 profile name: Shirley Temple profile occupation: